McDonald’s Has Yet To Make A Statement About Michael Keaton’s Film, ‘The Founder’

 Robert Siegel penned the script about how the former milkshake machine salesman was able to take away the small burger restaurant from brothers Mac and Dick McDonald in the 1950’s.
 The story goes that Kroc was struggling to sell the mixers when he received an order for six, five-spindle milkshake mixers from a small burger joint in San Bernardino, California.
 Kroc was able to see for himself how well the original McDonald’s stand worked and soon learned why they would need to be able to mix up to 30 milkshakes at one time.

-Kroc was inspired by how the McDonald brothers were running their restaurant and was able to serve large crowds of customers in a short period of time with their speedy service.
+Kroc was inspired by how the McDonald brothers were running their restaurant and were able to serve large crowds of customers in a short period with their speedy service.
 They called it the “Speedee System.”
-What made McDonald’s “system” so unique was that the drive-in restaurant only offered a few items (hamburgers, fries and soft drinks) rather than the larger menu featured at their competitors.
+What made McDonald’s “system” so unique was that the drive-in restaurant only offered a few items (hamburgers, fries, and soft drinks) rather than the larger menu featured at their competitors.
 By offering the limited menu, they were able to serve up their food much quicker.
-Kroc was also able to see what the McDonald’s owners could not –the potential of franchising the burger stand into a burger empire.
+Kroc was also able to see what the McDonald’s owners could not — the potential of franchising the burger stand into a burger empire.

 Dick and Mac were also inspired by Kroc and hired him to be their franchising agent.
 Kroc quickly encouraged the pair to use their iconic “golden arches” featured prominently at their stand for every new drive-in that they created.
 In short order, Kroc opened 13 restaurants in Chicago and the Midwest.
 But soon, Kroc became frustrated by his small cut of the McDonald’s restaurant’s profits and began to see how he break away from the McDonald brothers and make a go of things on his own.
-Eventually, Kroc was able to buy out the brother’s stake in 1961 making him the company’s owner, president and CEO.
+Eventually, Kroc was able to buy out the brother’s stake in 1961, making him the company’s owner, president, and CEO.
 Today, McDonald’s has over 35,000 locations all over the world.

 RELATED REPORTS FROM INQUSITR: